Martika

 Marta Marrero (born May 18, 1969), better known professionally as Martika (/mɑːrˈtiːkə/ mahr-TEE-kə), is an American singer and actress.
-She rose to prominence as an actress, playing the role of Gloria in the television programme Kids Incorporated between 1984 and 1986.
-Following her appearance in the show, Martika signed a recording contract with Columbia Records, and in October 1988, released her self titled debut album to critical acclaim.
-It spawned the internationally successful single "Toy Soldiers", which peaked at number one on the US Billboard Hot 100 for two weeks.
-It received similar commercial success in other international territories, and received a Gold certification from the Recording Industry Association of America.
-Other singles released from the album – "More Than You Know", "I Feel the Earth Move" and "Water" – also achieved commercial success.
-The album sold over three million copies worldwide.
+She began her career as an actress, playing the role of teen Gloria in the television program Kids Incorporated between 1984 and 1986.
+Following her appearance in the show, Martika signed a recording contract with Columbia Records.
+Over her career, she scored three US top 20 hits.
+In October 1988, her self-titled debut album was released.
+It spawned the hit single "Toy Soldiers", which peaked at number one on the US Billboard Hot 100 for two weeks.
+The song received commercial success in other international territories, and received a gold certification from the Recording Industry Association of America.
+Other singles released from the album include "More Than You Know" (peaking in the US top 20), "I Feel the Earth Move" and "Water".
+The album has sold over three million copies worldwide.

-Her second and most recent album, Martika's Kitchen (1991), failed to match the commercial success achieved by Martika.
-It did, however, spawn a number of commercially successful singles, including "Love...
-Thy Will Be Done" and "Martika's Kitchen", both of which charted within the Billboard Hot 100, while "Coloured Kisses" achieved some commercial success in the United Kingdom, Germany and Australia.
-The album was certified Gold by both the Australian Recording Industry Association and British Phonographic Industry.
-Martika's Kitchen is estimated to have sold over one million copies worldwide.
-In 1992, she quit the music industry, citing burnout and feeling overwhelmed with the burden of fame.
+Her second, and only other, studio album, Martika's Kitchen (1991), failed to match the commercial success achieved by the album Martika.
+However, it did spawn one US top ten hit with "Love...
+Thy Will Be Done" (her second US top 10 hit and her third top 20 hit).
+A minor hit was seen in the single "Martika's Kitchen".
+Another single, "Coloured Kisses", failed to chart in the US, but was a minor hit in Germany, the United Kingdom, and Australia.
+The album was certified gold by both the Australian Recording Industry Association and British Phonographic Industry.
+Martika's Kitchen is estimated to have sold one million copies worldwide.
+In 1992, she left the music industry after the perceived underperformance of her second album and the pressure of the industry, citing burnout.

-She returned to the music industry in 2000, forming the band Oppera with her husband Nikki.
-In 2005, her single "Toy Soldiers" was heavily sampled on "Like Toy Soldiers" by American rapper Eminem, with Martika credited as one of the songwriters.
-In 2012, she released her first solo single since 1993, "Flow With the Go", via DCR Records, which originally was intended to serve as the lead single from a third album, titled Mirror Ball.
-The album was eventually shelved for personal reasons.
+Martika returned to the music industry in 2000, forming the band Oppera with her husband Nikki.
+In 2005, her single "Toy Soldiers" was sampled on the song "Like Toy Soldiers" by American rapper Eminem, with Martika credited as one of the songwriters.
+In 2012, her first solo single since 1993 was released, "Flow With the Go", via DCR Records, which originally was intended to serve as the lead single from a third album, titled Mirror Ball.
+However, the album was eventually shelved.

 Early life, family and education

-Martika was born in Whittier, California, to Cuban parents of Canary Islands ancestry.
+Martika was born in Whittier, California, to Cuban parents Gil Marrero and Marta of Spaniard ancestry.
+She has a brother, Marki Marrero.